rbrutherford3/Unicode-Chess/README.md

 - Playing across the internet requires the server to expose a port on the machine and use port forwarding on your network's router to handle incoming traffic from the client outside the network.
 Creating a custom DNS (domain name system) is another option, and sharing a virtual private network (VPN) is a third.
 - Security of transmissions is in no way guaranteed!
 It is the responsibility of the user to secure their own communications.
 Again, the user, by downloading and running `chess.py`, assumes responsibility for any communications whether they are between two terminals on the same small network or two networks over the internet.
 - Assuming you read the first two bullet points, there is a product called ngrok (https://ngrok.com/) that allows a user to expose a local port to the internet using reverse SSH tunneling.
 Of the options above (port forwarding and custom DNS entries), I believe this technique to be the most secure, except for maybe the VPN.
-SSH communications are naturally encrypted, and I believe any communications between the client and the ngrok server are encrypted, too, but don't quote me on that.
+SSH communications are naturally encrypted, and I believe any communications between the client and ngrok server are encrypted, too.

 ## Source notes

+### `pieces.py`
-For roughly two-thirds of the code, different classes were defined and made to resemble the chess objects as accurately as possible.
-For example, there is a `Piece` class that `Pawn`, `Knight`, `Bishop`, `Rook`, `Queen`, and `King` classes use as an abstract class to model methods and attributes.
-The `Piece` class and it's derivatives do not contain any information other than their own moves, what side they're on, etc.  Their scope is limited to exclude the board and the players.
+This file contains several classes modeling the different pieces of a chess board.
+There is a `Piece` class that serves as an abstract class for the `Pawn`, `Knight`, `Bishop`, `Rook`, `Queen`, and `King` classes.
+The `Piece` class, and it's derivatives, do not contain any information other than their own moves, what side they're on, etc.  Their scope is limited to exclude the board and the players.

+### `board.py`
+This file houses the `Board` and `Square` classes.
+The `Board` class contains sixty-four instances of the `Square` class in a double-list grid.
 Instances of the `Piece` class are attributes of the `Square` class, which, as you might imagine, hold the location information for the occupying piece.
-The `Board` class contains sixty-four instances of the `Square` class in a double-list grid.
 The `Board` class negotiates all moves and evaluates game conditions such as check, checkmate, and stalemate that the other classes cannot simply due to their limited scope.
-The rest of the game play is procedural and uses loops to repeat the alternating moves of a chess game.
 An instance of the `Board` class is used to hold the information together and is probably the most referenced class during gameplay.

+### `network.py`
 For communications, Python's socket library was used in two classes: `Client` and `Server`.
 One of each of those classes has `connect`, `send`, `receive` and `disconnect` methods.
 Because of their similar structure, both players have their own instance of one of the two classes, but both are named `network` to allow ambiguity in the code and cut down on functions that are only slightly different from each other.
 As mentioned before, a connection between the client and server is made, and a test "handshake" was written to double check the accuracy of the transmission.
 Beyond this initial connection and its subsequent check, all communications are as simple as calling the `send` and `receive` methods.
 Other than properly disconnecting, nothing further is required, and the content of each of the messages is limited to four characters: two for the start square and two for the end square.
+The dialog between user(s) and the system are also taken care of in this file.

+### `chess.py`
+This file contains no classes.
+There are a couple main loops that cycle through the acceptance of commands from the user.
+All commands from the user(s) are processed here, and they all follow the same convention of start square and end square.
+This file relies heavily on the `Board` class to work properly.
+All movements are processed here.
+It effectively acts as a communications buffer to the `Board` class.

 ## Testing

-Many different tests were performed to verify the functioning of this game, especially over the internet.
+Many tests were performed to verify the functioning of this game, especially over the internet.
 Here are some, but not all, tests:

 - Screen showing and changing at the right points in time
 - General flow from one screen to the next was smooth
 - Only legal moves being allowed, and only illegal moves being prohibited
-- Game recognizing 'check', 'checkmate', and 'stalemate' properly and has neither false positives or false negatives
+- Game recognizing 'check', 'checkmate', and 'stalemate' properly and has neither false positives nor false negatives
 - All special moves (castling, various pawn moves) working correctly
 - Client and server connect and maintain connection throughout gameplay